Are smartphones a viable alternative to the surveying pole?

 Repeatability of survey point measurements with PIX4Dcatch

 We conducted an independent statistical analysis of our two surveying methods, and our tests revealed that both yield similar standard deviations (σ).
-We then compared the methods based on their actual 3D differences. able 2, shown below, shows the RMS error between the average of each method on the 11 points in our experiments.
+We then compared the methods based on their actual 3D differences.
+Table 2, shown below, shows the RMS error between the average of each method on the 11 points in our experiments.
 One can see that both methods yield the same coordinates up to half a centimeter.

 The traditional method relies on a surveying pole to integrate the GNSS signal over time—30-second observations in our case.
 The pole’s fixed, known height, combined with precise leveling, ensures that the GNSS antenna’s position is accurately translated to the survey point based on that constant height.
-This reliable relationship between the antenna and the survey point provides a robust constraint, contributing to the overall accuracy of the traditional approach.
+This reliable relationship between the antenna and the survey point provides a robust constraint, contributing to the overall accuracy of this approach.

 However, the handheld method works differently.
 As you move with the device, images are continuously captured, and their positions are determined using the pre-calibrated relative position and orientation between the phone's camera center and the GNSS antenna.
 Although each Autotag detected by PIX4Dcatch provides a weaker constraint compared to the fixed pole, the large number of Autotags captured helps compensate, contributing to overall robust accuracy.

-Overall, our findings show that both traditional and handheld surveying methods achieve similar accuracy—the fact that survey points appear in multiple images likely contributes to this result.
-It would be interesting to test how accuracy is affected when fewer images capture a survey point, as this could reveal the minimum number needed to get reliable results—a crucial factor in environments where capturing many images is challenging.
+As a next step, it would be interesting to test how accuracy is affected when fewer images capture a survey point, as this could reveal the minimum number needed to get reliable results—a crucial factor in environments where capturing many images is challenging!